Cornell Garden Plots; Release/Waiver

 Make sure your belongings (including fences) are entirely inside your plot.

-Do not extend your fence past the plot markers even if you are a perimeter plot.
+IMPORTANT: Do not extend your fence past the plot markers even if you are a perimeter plot.
+The paths between plots must be open and maintained so all gardeners can access their plot.
+More details about path maintenance are provided below.

 PLANTS: Gardeners will plant disease-resistant plant varieties where available.